-Recognising the direct relationship between the FRN and the assets of SIO, any difference between the return paid by QTC on the FRN and the return received by QTC on the invested assets is recognised in the financial statements annually as a market value adjustment to the value of the FRN.
-Any market value adjustment does not impact QTC's Capital Markets Operations or its ability to meet its obligations.
+Recognising the direct relationship between the FRN and the assets of SIO, any difference between the return paid by QTC on the FRN and the assets of StO, any difference between the return paid by QTC on the FRN and the return received by QTC on the invested assets is recognised in the financial statements annually as a market value adjustment to the value of the FRN.
+Any market value adjustment does not impact QTC's Capital Markets Operations or its ability to meet its obligations

-SIAB members include representatives from Queensland Treasury and three external members with experience in investment management and insurance and has been delegated all responsibility for overseeing SIO within a framework provided by the State Government.
-This includes determining an appropriate investment strategy, monitoring investment performance and the performance of the investment manager (QIC), and monitoring compliance with relevant internal controls, standards and legislation.
-The formulation of strategic asset allocation, performance and monitoring of SIO's assets is therefore distinct from QTC's Capital Markets Board and day-to-day Capital Markets Operations and is the responsibility of SIAB and its appointed investment manager (QIC).
+- SIAB members include representatives from Queensland Treasury and three external members with experience in investment management and insurance and - has been delegated all responsibility for overseeing SIO within a framework provided by the State Government.
+This includes determining an appropriate investment strategy, monitoring investment performance and the performance o investment manager (QIC), and monitoring compliance with relevant internal controls, standards and legislation.
+The formulation of strategic asset allocation, ance of the performance and monitoring of SIO's assets is therefore distinct from QTC's Capital Markets Board and day-to-day Capital Markets Operations and is the responsibility of SIAB and its appointed investment manager (QIC).

-Each year, QTC's Capital Markets Board receives relevant information about the assets of SIO in order to prepare financial statements in accordance with Australian Accounting Standards and other prescribed requirements.
-QIC is responsible for assisting SIAB to provide this relevant information to the QTC Capital Markets Board.
+Each year, QTC's Capital Markets Board receives relevant information about the assets of SIO in order to prepare financial statements in accordance with Australi Accounting Standards and other prescribed requirements.
+QIC is responsible for assisting SIAB to provide this relevant information to the QTC Capital Markets ilian Board.